 The Company's investment policy defines allowable investment securities and establishes guidelines relating to credit quality, diversification, and maturities of its investments to preserve principal and maintain liquidity.
 In accordance with the Company's investment policy, it has invested funds in marketable securities.
-The cost, gross unrealized holding gains, gross unrealized holding losses, allowances for credit losses and fair value of available-forsale investments by types, maturies and classes of securities at March 31, 2021 and December 31, 2020 consisted of the following (in thousands):
+The cost, gross unrealized holding gains, gross unrealized holding losses, allowances for credit losses and fair value of available-for-sale investments by types, maturies and classes of securities at June 30, 2021 and December 31, 2020 consisted of the following (in thousands):

-March 31, 2021 Maturity A Amortized Cost Unrealized Gains Unrealized Losses Allowance for Credit Losses Estimated Fair Market Value Certificates of deposits Within 1 year \$ 750 \$ \$ \$ \$ 750 U.S. Treasury securities Within 1 year 4,787 3 4,790 U.S. Treasury securities 1 year to 2 years 5,107 (1) 5,106 Total \$ 10,644 \$ 3 \$ (1) \$ \$ 10,646

-December 31, 2020 Maturity A Amortized Unrealized Gains Unrealized Allowance for Credit Losses Estimated Fair Market Maturity Cost Gains Losses Losses Value Certificates of deposits Within 1 year \$ 1,750 \$ 4 \$ \$ \$ 1,754 U.S. Treasury securities Within 1 year 31,806 152 31,958 Total \$ 33,556 \$ 156 \$ \$ \$ 33,712
+As s of June 30, 2021 Maturity Amortized Cost Unrealized Gains Unrealized Losses Allowance for Credit Losses Estimated Fair Market Value Certificates of deposits Within 1 year \$ 1,470 \$ 1 \$ (1) \$ \$ 1,470 Certificates of deposits 1 year to 2 years 449 449 U.S. Treasury securities 1 year to 2 years 30,091 (12) 30,079 Total \$ 32,010 \$ 1 \$ (13) \$ \$ 31,998 As of f December 31, 2020) Maturity Amortized Cost Unrealized Gains Unrealized Gains d Unrealized Unrealized Losses Allowance for Credit Losses Estimated Fair Market Value Certificates of deposits Within 1 year \$ 1,750 \$ 4 \$ \$ \$ 1,754 U.S. Treasury securities Within 1 year 31,806 152 31,958 Total \$ 33,556 \$ 156 \$ \$ \$ 33,712

 The Company reviews its investments at each reporting date to identify and evaluate whether a decline in fair value below the amortized cost basis of available-for-sale securities is due to credit-related factors and determines if such unrealized losses are the result of credit losses that requires impairment.
-Factors considered in determining whether an unrealized loss is the result of a credit loss or other factors include the length of time and extent to which fair value has been less than the cost basis, any changes to the rating of the security by a rating agency, the financial condition and near-term prospects of the issuer, any historical failure of the issuer to make scheduled interest or principal payments, any adverse legal or regulatory events affecting the issuer or issuer's industry, any significant deterioration in economic condition and the Company's intent and ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in market value.
+Factors considered in determining whether an unrealized loss is the result of a credit loss or other factors include the extent to which the fair value is less than the cost basis, any changes to the rating of the security by a rating agency, the financial condition and near-term prospects of the issuer, any historical failure of the issuer to make scheduled interest or principal payments, any adverse legal or regulatory events affecting the issuer or issuer's industry, any significant deterioration in economic condition and the Company's intent and ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in market value.

-At March 31, 2021 there was one security in an unrealized loss position.
-The Company evaluated this security for other-than-temporary impairment and considered the decline in market value to be primarily attributable to changes in interest rates.
-The security remained at a high credit quality rating and not been in a continuous loss position for more than 12 months.
-Further, the Company does not intend to sell the security and it is not more likely than not that the Company will be required to sell the security before recovery of its amortized cost basis which may be at maturity.
+At June 30, 2021 there were eight securities in an unrealized loss position.
+The Company evaluated the securities individually for other-thantemporary impairment and considered the decline in market value to be primarily attributable to changes in interest rates.
+Each security remained at a high credit quality rating and the unrealized losses of each security was immaterial.
+Further, there had been no adverse conditions noted for any of the issuers and Company does not intend to sell any of the securities prior to maturity.
 As such, the Company has classified the losses as temporary in nature and the Company did not record a reserve for credit losses.
 At December 31, 2020, there were no securities in an unrealized loss position.

-As of March 31, 2021, the Company held three domestic certificates of deposit with amortized costs at the Federal Deposit Insurance Corporation ("FDIC") insured limit.
-Accrued interest receivable on available-for-sale investment securities, included in prepaids and other current assets on the Company's balance sheets, was less than \$0.1 million at March 31, 2021 and December 31, 2020.
+As of June 30, 2021, the Company held eight domestic certificates of deposit with amortized costs below the Federal Deposit Insurance Corporation ("FDIC") insured limit.
+Accrued interest receivable on available-for-sale investment securities, included in prepaids and other current assets on the Company's balance sheets, was less than \$0.1 million at June 30, 2021 and December 31, 2020.